We’re a team of hundreds of psychiatrists and therapists who’ve trained at some of the most prestigious programs in the country.

 Dr. Luong completed undergraduate studies at the University of California, Berkeley, majoring in biological sciences and graduating with the highest distinction.
 He received his medical degree from New York University School of Medicine and completed an adult psychiatry residency at Albert Einstein College of Medicine.
 As part of his training, he was the Chief Resident of the Adult Outpatient Psychiatry Department, supervising trainees and treating patients with various psychiatric illnesses.

-Dr. Lyman is a board-eligible psychiatrist who values the lived experience of every individual seeking treatment.
+Dr. Lyman is a board-certified psychiatrist who values the lived experience of every individual seeking treatment.
 She completed her undergraduate studies at Stanford University, received her MPH from University of Hawai'i, Manoa and graduated with her MD from the John A. Burns School of Medicine.
 She completed her residency training in Psychiatry at the Queens Medical Center, where she served as chief resident.
 She is currently pursuing a nutritional psychiatry certificate through the Integrative Psychiatry Institute and has a particular interest in the connection between the food we consume and our emotional well-being.

 While her practice focuses on medication management, she often takes the time to provide supportive, cognitive or dialectical based therapy in a follow-up visit.
 She believes that achieving mental wellness extends beyond addressing one's symptoms and hopes to guide her patients towards feeling aware and empowered.
 She has experience treating depression, anxiety, OCD, PTSD, bipolar as well as other conditions.